Skip to Content

 What Minerals Are in Tennessee?

 The state of Tennessee shines in its abundance and variety of minerals and gemstones.
-The best places to search for minerals are usually located in the state’s central, western, and eastern parts.
+The best places to search for minerals are usually in the state’s central, western, and eastern parts.

 You can find gold, possibly diamonds, calcite, pyrite, jasper, chalcedony, fluorite, limonite, celestite, dolomite, marcasite, barite, galena, selenite, sphalerite, calamine, smithsonite, malachite, epidotes, anglesite, chalcopyrite, cerussite, hematite, and other minerals across the Tennessee.